E-commerce

 The right logic

 A useful audit does not just list errors.
-It ranks issues by potential impact: what prevents indexing, what blocks page understanding, what slows ranking on key queries, and what limits SEO conversion once the page is visited.
+It ranks problems by potential impact: what prevents indexing, what blocks page understanding, what holds back ranking on key queries, and what limits SEO conversion once the page is visited.

-It should also identify cannibalization cases, when several pages try to rank for very similar intent without a clear hierarchy signal.
-In e-commerce, this often happens between neighboring categories, subcategories, brand pages, indexed filters, and poorly connected editorial content.
+It must also spot cannibalization cases, when several pages try to rank for a very similar intent without a clear signal of hierarchy.
+In e-commerce, this often happens between nearby categories, subcategories, brand pages, indexed filters and editorial content that are poorly linked.
 Without arbitration, no page clearly expresses its main SEO role.

-Search Console helps a lot on this point: it allows you to observe which queries already generate impressions, which pages are actually emerging, and where visibility remains blocked despite potential.
+Search Console helps a lot with this point: it makes it possible to observe which queries are already generating impressions, which pages are truly emerging, and where visibility remains blocked despite the potential.

 How to prioritize an online store's SEO projects

-After the audit, the question is not “what needs to be improved?”, but “where do we start?”.
+After the audit, the question is not “what should be improved?”, but “where do we start?”.
 In e-commerce SEO, there are almost always more ideas than execution capacity.
-So prioritization is essential.
+So priorities must be set.

 Good prioritization often starts with